asuh/Annex/README.markdown

 ## I NEED YOUR HELP!
 Contact me if you can help contribute to make this better.
 I need some more eyes and experience to make this theme awesome. :)

 ## To Do List
+* Because of the complexity, certain WordPress styles should stay in the stylesheet to allow for quicker developement.
+I need help discerning which should be added back from Twenty Eleven.
 * Fix Footer Credit PHP to work properly when no credit is enabled
 * Update email for vCard to include Obfuscation http://www.albionresearch.com/misc/obfuscator.php